NicholasARossi/NicholasARossi.github.io/_posts/2017-03-20-Cross Correlation.md

 ### Some things take time

-Have you ever looked a graph, where two traces seem related after some time delay?
+Have you ever looked at a graph, where two traces seem related after some time delay?
 Consider the following...
 <center>
 <a align="center" href="/res/blog_5/graph_1.png">
 <img  src="/res/blog_5/graph_1.png">